tum-pbs/pbdl-book/intro.md

 ## Thanks!

-This project would not have been possible without the help of many people who contributed.
-Thanks to everyone 🙏 Here's an alphabetical list:
+This project would not have been possible without the help of the many people who contributed to it.
+A big thanks to everyone 🙏 Here's an alphabetical list:

 - [Benjamin Holzschuh](https://ge.in.tum.de/about/)
 - [Philipp Holl](https://ge.in.tum.de/about/philipp-holl/)